-A. To obtain a certificate for a project, the applicant shall file a completed application for a certificate with the Department and the appropriate regional health planning agency if a regional health planning agency has been designated for that region.
-In order to verify the date of the Department's and the appropriate regional health planning agency's receipt of the application, the applicant shall transmit the document electronically, by certified mail or a delivery service, return receipt requested, or shall deliver the document by hand, with signed receipt to be provided.
-An application submitted for review shall be considered complete when all relevant sections of the application form have responses.
-The applicant shall provide sufficient information to prove public need for the requested project exists without the addition of supplemental or supporting material at a later date.
-The Department shall ensure that only data necessary for review of an application is required to be submitted and that the application reflects statutory requirements.
-Nothing in this section shall prevent the Department from seeking, at its discretion, additional information from the applicant or other sources.
+A. To obtain a certificate for a project, the applicant shall file a completed application for a certificate with the Department and, at the option of the applicant and if a regional health planning agency has been designated for the region in which the project is proposed to be located, the appropriate regional health planning agency if a regional health planning agency has been designated for that region.
+In order to verify the date of the Department's and the appropriate regional health planning agency's receipt of on which the application is received, the applicant shall transmit the document electronically, by certified mail or a delivery service, return receipt requested, or shall deliver the document by hand, with signed receipt to be provided.

-Within 10 calendar days of the date on which the document is received, the Department and the appropriate regional health planning agency, if a regional health planning agency has been designated, shall determine whether the application is complete or not and the Department shall notify the applicant, if the application is not complete, of the information needed to complete the application.
-If no regional health planning agency is designated for the health planning region in which the project will be located, no filing with a regional health planning agency is required and the Department shall determine if the application is complete and notify the applicant, if the application is not complete, of the information needed to complete the application.
+Within 10 calendar days of the date on which the document is received, the Department and the appropriate regional health planning agency, if the applicant has opted to undergo review by the regional health planning agency and a regional health planning agency has been designated, shall determine whether the application is complete or not and.
+If the application is determined to be incomplete, the Department and the regional health planning agency shall notify the applicant, if the application is not complete, of the information needed to complete the application.
+If no the applicant has not opted to undergo review by the regional health planning agency or a regional health planning agency is has not been designated for the health planning region in which the project will be is proposed to be located, no filing with a regional health planning agency is required and the Department shall determine if the application is complete and, if the application is determined to be incomplete, notify the applicant, if the application is not complete, of the information needed to complete the application.